RomainMIRAS/Age-Of-Empires/README.md

 **Download the map from here:** https://www.dropbox.com/sh/0bd7astg3lb0uq0/AAAu9lr5jCJkMM3jysWjANiFa?dl=0

-*NB : To avoid setting up the map, you can use the basic configuration in the basic-config folder.*
+*NB : To avoid setting up the map, you can use the [basic location configuration](https://www.mediafire.com/file/pn6ftd9z6w7srzr/locations.yml/file) and put it on the "plugins/Age-Of-Empire" folder.
+This only work with the following map*

 ---